mariosemes/PornHub-downloader/readme.md

 updatefile=/path/to/your/updated.txt
 ```

-## How do I know the model/pornstar name or if its a model or a porstar
+## How do I know the model/pornstar name or if its a model or a pornstar
 **Pritty simple, lets take a look at this url:**

 https://www.pornhub.com/model/themagicmuffin